ophelialabs/ophelialabs.github.io/docs/src/index.md

 ---

 ## 12 of 12 (the LAST): Greggory (marquee)
-Means atleast 08/01/23 (2.5 yrs) dissapointing on my part honestly, to present
+Means atleast 08/01/23 (2.5 yrs) dissapointing on my part honestly, to present.

 - All because **I wanted to print an instructional return process sheet for my coworker**
 - Whatever it is with **Salesforce** that gave **Shareholder** access during the backend transition period with Wal-Mart (eg...
 Shipt, Uber, Third Party Delivery (Last Mile), otherwise how do I know about [servicenow kb]() / [Sponsorship]() and how you can benefit company?... **Thats not on me**
 - **Explicitly** provided instructions to join **confluence/jira**
   - **We May Have Something, talk offline or whatever we need to do**
   - "Doesn't even know how to build, it will take at least 9 months to cover gaps"
   - **"No business sticking your nose in"**
+    * What was on that whiteboard?
+Remember.
     * Me: I was not given instruction or directed otherwise...
      * Due diligence? / Timeline doesn't add up
         - Was delegated **NW regional distribution manager**, then intervention